 Learn more about the areas of study for the undergraduate music degree programs offered at TCU.

-If you are interested in visiting the TCU School of Music during Spring Refresh, please fill out the Campus Tour Form.
+If you are interested in visiting the TCU School of Music, please fill out the Campus Tour Form.
 Advance registration is required.

 Applying for an Undergraduate Degree in the School of Music